Partnership of sixty plus years

 Audrey had been a school governor and observed that too few students were opting to study science subjects and maths, put off by uninspired teaching and a lack of resources.
 She wanted young people to get switched on to science and to encourage them to consider careers in STEM.
 As a result, the Trust created an extensive schools programme which is still run today by our amazing Science Oxford schools team.
 Annually, our education programme reaches over 20,000 pupils in primary and secondary schools and supports 350 teachers through CPD training.
 Science Oxford also runs a vibrant programme of events, including interactive workshops, theatre shows, talks and science camps to inspire people of all ages about science and the world around them.

-You can see all the Trust has achieved over the past thirty plus years here.
+You can see all the Trust has achieved over the past thirty plus years in the timeline above.
 Later this year, we will open a new chapter with the development of our new Science Oxford Centre and the adjoining Wood Centre for Innovation (named after our patrons) at Stansfeld Park, Oxford.
 This ambitious and exciting new development will enable us to engage more young people in science, inspire more teachers; and add capacity to Oxford’s dynamic innovation ecosystem.
 What a legacy!

 You can download the Woods’ 90th celebration brochure here.
 And you can watch this short film to see the impact Martin and Audrey have had through the organisations they have founded and funded.